jtfirek/jtfirek/README.md

 ## About Me:

-- I am an engineer on the Epic Systems Database team.
+- Recent Graduate from The University of Michigan with a CS Degree.
+I am currently working on the Database Team at Epic Systems, but blockchain development is my passion!
 - I code in:
   - ![Typescript](https://img.shields.io/badge/-TypeScript-007ACC?style=flat-square&logo=typescript&logoColor=white)
   - ![Rust](https://img.shields.io/badge/-Rust-black?style=flat-square&logo=rust)